c3lang/c3docs-old/docs/macros.md

 ## Top level evaluation

 Script languages, and also upcoming languages like *Jai*, usually have unbounded top level evaluation.
 The flexibility of this style of meta programming has a trade off in making the code more challenging to understand.

-In C3, top level compile time evaluation is limited to `$if` and `$switch` constructs + macros with constant expression evaluation.
+In C3, top level compile time evaluation is limited to `@if` attributes to conditionally enable or disable declarations.
 This makes the code easier to read, but at the cost of expressive power.

 ## Macro declarations